Aspirin Desensitization for AERD (Samter's Triad)

-Once you are desensitized, the risks of daily aspirin are low.
 The most common side effect of aspirin therapy is gastrointestinal pain, but there are strategies to prevent this as discussed above.
 Aspirin can also slow down blood clotting, so you may bleed longer if you cut yourself.

 High dose aspirin should be stopped before any surgical procedure, but there are protocols for maintaining desensitization if you need to have surgery (see below).
 Consult your allergist (or other AERD/Samter's Triad specialist) before undergoing any elective surgery.
 Research suggests that desensitization may also be maintained short-term my transitioning to ibuprofen for elective surgery.

 If you're going to be taking aspirin anyway, there's good news.
 Many studies have shown that aspirin has significant cardiovascular benefits, including reducing the risk of heart attack and stroke.
 More recent studies have indicated that daily aspirin use reduces the risk of several types of cancer and improves cancer survival rates.